plammens/BicingBot/text/help.md

 This is BCNBicingBot.
-Here are the avaliable commands:
+Here are the available commands:

  - `start` -- initialize a conversation with the bot